Kunjah: Education

 The government operates seven schools: two primary schools for boys, two high schools for girls and one for boys, a boys higher secondary school and a girls degree college.

 Economy

 Most economic activity revolves around agriculture.
 The primary crops are wheat, rice, tobacco and vegetables.
-Farms are supplied with irrigation from the Upper Jehlum Canal, and tobacco production is supported by two tobacco factories and a research substation.
+Farms are supplied with irrigation from the Upper Jhelum Canal, and tobacco production is supported by two tobacco factories and a research substation.
 The main bazaar is a regional trade centre consisting of 500 shops.

 Culture

 People of Kunjah believed that The famous Sohni among the Sohni Mahiwal folklore came from Kunjah but the intellectual Dr. Qureshi Ahmad Hussain Qiladari had other ideas and he contradicted from this myth.

 For now Kunjah has a modest type of culture i.e. it is semi-urban type.
 Both men and women wear shalwar qameez.

 Fairs and festivals

 An annual fair is held in Kunjah on 4 August.
 It is held at the shrine of a cleric Shah Shujah Bukhari so it is also known to be an urs.
 Other festivals are also held but they are losing their touch nowadays due to the busy lives of the modern days and children getting more interested in the TV films and Computer Games rather than the oldies.